Omer0191/dmr-documentation/Docs/index.md

 If the minicinda is already installed, then you can proceed with the following step by step installation.
 We have already provided a quick installation setup file named quick_install.sh for your ease.
 A simple bash command will do everything autmatically and prepare the package, ready to run.
 <pre> ./quick_install </pre>

-However step by step details are given as under:
+However step by step details are given as under and can be following if quick_install.sh is unsuccessful:

-<pre>conda create --name dmr_env
+<pre>conda create --name dmr_env python==3.9.16
 conda activate dmr_env</pre>

 <p>Install pip if not already installed: </p>